DigitalDsntHurt/jaaaam/README.md

 ..[x] hero image
 ..[x] upcoming schedule banner
 ..[x] event rows
-..[] ? footer

-.[] find a great image for monday community class
-.[] find a great image for friday community class
+.[x] find a great image for monday community class .[x] find a great image for friday community class .[x] find a great image for thursday improv class

+.[] set BannerBioSchedule as root route

-.[] find a great image for thursday improv class
+.[] create a footer for global nav

+.[] make sure people can navigate home from
+..[] community classes page
+..[] events page

+.[] do we need the events page at all?

+.[] organize pages into two new folders
+..[] deprecated
+..[] draft

+.[] create a blah-blah / essays page
+..[] link to it from footer

 ### Oct 14, 2024
 .[x] create a new page for Community Classes